Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

  - Environment - The `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
  - Managed Identity - If the application is deployed to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
  - IntelliJ - If the developer has authenticated via Azure Toolkit for IntelliJ, the `DefaultAzureCredential` will authenticate with that account.
- - Visual Studio Code - If the developer has authenticated via the Visual Studio Code Azure Account plugin, the `DefaultAzureCredential` will authenticate with that account.
+ - Visual Studio Code - If the developer has authenticated via the Visual Studio Code Azure Account extension (**version 0.9.11 or earlier**), the `DefaultAzureCredential` will authenticate with that account.
  - Azure CLI - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.

 ## Examples